Concerts and Recitals 6.5 - 6.6

 6.5.
 Senior/Graduate Recitals

-- No later than the beginning of the fall semester of the senior/graduate year, the student, in consultation with the coordinator and the applied instructor, should decide on a recital date.
+- No later than the beginning of the semester preceding graduation (typically the fall semester of the senior year for undergraduates, or the fall semester of the second year for graduate students), the student, in consultation with the Area Coordinator and the applied instructor, should decide on a recital date.

-- As early as possible, the student should secure an accompanist with the aid of the individual teacher and the Coordinator of Keyboard studies.
+- As early as possible, the student should secure an accompanist with the aid of the applied instructor, Area Coordinator, and the Coordinator of Keyboard Studies.

 - If a student enrolls in Senior Recital and does not complete the recital, a “no credit” will be assigned.
 No incompletes are granted for Senior Recitals.
 The student must re-enroll in Music 182 during the next semester that the recital is attempted.